2021 Strategic Plan

 - Opened a new Admissions Office and Welcome Center housing both domestic and international admissions offices.

-GOAL 3: Design and implement a funding program.
+Design and implement a funding program.

 - Using financial software, a newly formed parent-led fundraising committee has been using data collecting and interpreting practices to ascertain the MCA community’s willingness and ability to financially support the school’s strategic initiatives.